Stable recovery of low-dimensional cones in Hilbert spaces: One RIP to rule them all

 Linear inverse problems have become ubiquitous in signal processing and machine learning, in particular in the most extreme form of underdetermined linear inverse problems.
 In such settings, where some unknown data is to be estimated from underdetermined observations, a low-dimensional model is needed to complete these observations with some prior knowledge on the ``regularity'' of the unknown.
 Sparse and low-rank models have become particularly popular and provide a powerful theoretical and algorithmic framework to perform this estimation when the unknown is well approximated by a sparse vector or a low-rank matrix.

 \paragraph{Low-dimensional model sets} A series of recent advances in low-dimensional regularization of inverse problems have established that stable reconstruction guarantees are also possible with more general low complexity models (beyond sparsity and low-rank) which provide the flexibility to model many types of data.
-Consider underdetermined observations $\vy = \mM \vx$ of a signal $\vx \in \sH$ ($\sH$ is a Hilbert space, finite or infinite dimensional; $\vx$ may be a vector, a matrix, a tensor, a function \ldots) by a linear operator $\mM$.
+Consider underdetermined observations $\vy = \mM \vx$ of a signal $\vx \in \sH$ ($\sH$ is a Hilbert space, finite or infinite-dimensional; $\vx$ may be a vector, a matrix, a tensor, a function \ldots) by a linear operator $\mM$ taking values in another Hilbert space $\sF$.
 The ``regularity'' or ``low-complexity'' of $\vx$ can be defined by the fact that $\vx \in \Sigma$, where $\Sigma \subset \sH$ is a {\em model set}.
 The two most traditional model sets encoding the low complexity of $\vx$ are the set of sparse vectors with at most $K$ non-zero coefficients, and the set of low-rank matrices with at most $r$ non-zero singular values.
 Many more model sets incorporating various other structures have been considered, most of them being unions of low-dimensional subspaces \cite{Blumensath_2009,Eldar_2009}.

 This paper focuses on general model sets with a special emphasis on models that are either {\em homogeneous ($t \cdot \vz \in \Sigma$ for any $t \in \bR$ and $\vz \in \Sigma$) or positively homogeneous ($t \cdot \vz \in \Sigma$ for any $t\geq0$ and $\vz \in \Sigma$)}.
 Homogeneous model sets are in fact unions of (possibly infinitely many) subspaces, and will be referred to as {\em UoS}.
 Positively homogeneous models sets are called {\em cones} and cover, e.g., the set of low-rank positive semi-definite matrices, the positive orthant, etc..